Group mixing drives inequality in face-to-face gatherings: Results

-To adjust the degree ranking we need to account for the group sizes and the mixing.
-Given that the mixing dynamics affect group's degree, we ensure to only compare degrees of individuals from the same group excluding the group mixing.
+To adjust the degree ranking, we need to account for the group sizes and mixing.
+Given that group mixing affects groups' average degree, we must compare only the degrees of individuals from the same group, thereby excluding the influence of group mixing.
+We show that this adjustment can balance degree rankings to contain a representative number of group members.
 First, we calculate the $z$ score degree of each individual with respect to their average group degree; then, we rank all individuals based on their $z$ score.
-Our results show that the adjusted degree ranking increases the representation of the minority group members as we would expect (Fig.~\ref{fig:fig5}A).
+Our results reveal that the adjusted degree ranking better represents the minority group, similar to what we would expect in the attractiveness ranking (Fig.~\ref{fig:fig5}A).
 The adjusted ranking also helps expose misrepresentation in degree rankings in different regimes.
 We compare individuals' positions in each ranking (Fig.~\ref{fig:fig5}B).
 As expected, heterophily promotes minority members to higher positions in the degree ranking, whereas homophily pushes the minority down.
 To characterize this misrepresentation, we analyze the correlation between the intrinsic attractiveness and the adjusted and degree rankings.
 We measure the Spearman correlation between the rankings and intrinsic attractiveness of nodes in different regimes (Fig.~\ref{fig:fig5}C).
 We find that the adjusted ranking tends to agree with attractiveness except in the extreme cases of $h_{rr} = 0$ and $h_{rr} = 1$.
 With the adjusted degree ranking, we decrease the misrepresentation bias in rankings.